rittmananalytics/mome/README.md

 ![Layered Drivers and Hypervisor Model](https://rittmananalytics.com/s/layers.png)

-By virtualizing and layering MOLAP functionality in this manner, it becomes possible for software and 4GL commands from one engine to run on another engine; for example, enabling advanced planning and budgeting games such as Oracle Express Financial Analyzer and Express Objects to run on Microsoft OLAP Services 7.
+By virtualizing and layering MOLAP functionality in this manner, it may in-time become possible for software and 4GL commands from one engine to run on another engine; for example, enabling advanced planning and budgeting games such as Oracle Express Financial Analyzer and Express Objects to run on Microsoft OLAP Services 7.

 ### What MOLAP Engines are Supported?

-The initial release of MOME supports the following MOLAP engines, query languages and game software.
+The initial release of MOME supports the following MOLAP engines and game cartridges:

 ![Supported MOLAP Engines](https://rittmananalytics.com/s/systems.png)

-### What Games are Supported?
+### What Games Cartridges are Supported?

  - Microsoft OLAP Services 7.0 AdventureWorks
  - Oracle Financial Analyzer, Sales Analyzer and Express Web Agent